hanstxu/cupcake-store/README.md

 # Cupcake store

-A crud app for a simple cupcake store in the node js ecosystem
+A crud app for a simple cupcake store in the node js ecosystem; this was a take-home challenge for 8flow.ai

 ## Dependencies